 The global hub of sourcing products for Amazon is China and in particular, Alibaba.
 Here, you can sift through an endless list of manufacturers that offer products at reasonably low rates.
 We recommend brushing up on your negotiation skills before getting into a conversation with local suppliers.

-And there you have it, 4 ways of finding the hottest products to sell on Amazon.
+And that is all on how to find items to sell on Amazon.
 The goal of sharing these tips is to empower sellers and teach them how to discover products that sell well on Amazon.
 But sourcing a great product is just one part of the equation.
-Knowing how to list and optimize a product detail page is equally if not more important.
+Knowing how to list and optimize a product detail page is equally, if not more important.

-To get you up to speed on how to create the perfect product listing, here’s an expert guide on how to successfully list a product on Amazon.
-Click on the link, go through the blog, and become a listing expert in no time!
+To get you up to speed on how to create the perfect product listing, here’s an expert guide on How to Successfully List a Product on Amazon.
+Read the guide and become a listing expert in no time!